gSchool/mcsp-unit-oop/01-object-oriented-programming/04-information-hiding.md

 console.log(player.name); // Mario
 ```

 Great!
 We've hidden all the internal details and only exposed the parts needed by the outside.
 As a side-benefit, we've also eliminated any use of `this` which can be confusing for beginners, thus making our code more readable.

+## Interface vs Implementation

+Part of good object-oriented design is separating the interface (that which an object exposes to the outside) of an object from its implementation (those parts internal to the object).
+You can think of an interface as a contract which your object has with its consumers and the implementation is the means by which that contract is fulfilled.
+For a real-world example, if you met with a client to build them an e-commerce website, you may draft a contract which stipulates the user-facing features which needed to be completed as well as a timeframe in which those features should be completed.
+But it would be counter-productive to also specify that it would be done using Postgres and node.
+Those are implementation details which are subject to change and irrelevant from the perspective of your client.

-Our interface now consists of three things:
+In the previous example, objects created with our `Player` factory function have an interface consisting of three things:

-- A `name` property (read-only)
+- A `name` property (read-only) - A string containing the name of the player.
-- A `getStarPowerUp` method
+- A `getStarPowerUp` method - A method which gives the player a star power up.
-- A `takeDamage` method
+- A `takeDamage` method - A method which causes the player to take 1 hit of damage.

+The implementation would consist of how the methods actually acomplish their tasks, and this should be abstracted away from the consumer so that we are free to change it at a later date without breaking our consumers.
 If more properties/methods are needed later on, or we decide to expose an existing property, we can do that, but it's best to keep your interfaces to the bare minimum as it reduces the amount we expose to the outside, and thus the amount we're responsible for maintaining.
 In a small codebase, exposing extra information may not be such a big deal, but as your project grows, the objects you create may be used in hundreds of different places, and if those places relied on mutating the `powerUps` property, for example, and you change it's implementation later on, you'll break those usages.

 ## Object.freeze